yordan-mitev/rosemary/index.md

 This tutorial describes how to install and start using Kendo UI for Angular.

 * First, we will go through the installation steps.
-* Next, we'll create a simple app with a few Kendo UI Angular components.
+* Next, we'll create a simple app with a few Kendo UI Angular for components.
 The [app source code](https://github.com/telerik/kendo-angular-getting-started) is available for your reference.
 * Finally, you will learn how to activate your Kendo UI for Angular license.
-* At all steps, we will recommend relevant learning resources that will help you be successful with Kendo UI for Angular.
+* On every step, we will recommend relevant learning resources that will help you be successful with Kendo UI for Angular.

 <blockquote class="alert-note">
     <h3 style="margin-top: 0;">Do You Prefer Video?</h3>
-    <p>You can setup an Angular project and add Kendo UI Angular components by following the steps below.
+    <p>You can setup an Angular project and add Kendo UI for Angular components by following the steps in this guide.
 Alternatively, you can check our <a href="https://www.telerik.com/campaigns/kendo-ui/using-kendo-ui-with-angular-video-tutorial">Angular video tutorials</a> or our <a href="https://www.telerik.com/kendo-angular-ui/components/virtual-class/">full-blown Kendo UI Angular video course</a>.</p>
 </blockquote>

 ## Set up the Angular Project